LINES OF SUCCESSION

 The lower the index, the more prone is a justice to vote with the other members of his or her wing; the higher the index, the more prone is a justice to vote with members of the opposing wing.
 Here’s a graph of the indices, by term:

 Kennedy’s long-standing proneness to defect more often than his colleagues grew markedly in the 2014-2015 terms and receded a bit in the 2016 term.
-Kennedy probably should be counted as a member of the Court’s “liberal” wing, but I won’t make that call until the end of the 2017 term.
-Perhaps Kennedy will have done the right thing and retired by then.
+His turnaround in the 2017 term restored him to the Court’s “conservative” wing.

-Roberts is more in step with the “conservative” wing than he had been in the previous three terms, but he isn’t back to where he was in 2005-2011.
+Roberts slipped a bit in the 2017 term but is more in step with the “conservative” wing than he had been in the 2014-2015 terms.